m3db/m3/docs/architecture/engine.md

 ## Caching policies

 Blocks that are still being actively compressed / M3TSZ encoded must be kept in memory until they are sealed and flushed to disk.
 Blocks that have already been sealed, however, don't need to remain in-memory.
 In order to support efficient reads, M3DB implements various caching policies which determine which flushed blocks are kept in memory, and which are not.
-The "cache" itself is not a separate datastructure in memory, cached blocks are simply stored in their respective series object.
+The "cache" itself is not a separate datastructure in memory, cached blocks are simply stored in their respective in-memory datastructures with various different mechanisms (depending on the chosen cache policy) determining which series / blocks are evicted and which are retained.

 ### None Cache Policy